The Bankrate promise

-But keeping your business expenses separate from personal expenses doesn’t mean your business credit and your personal credit won’t influence each other.
-Many people don’t realize that some credit card issuers report business credit card accounts to the consumer credit bureaus—which means that the way you use your business credit card could raise or lower your personal credit score.
+But keeping your business expenses separate from personal expenses doesn’t mean your business credit and personal credit won’t influence each other.
+Many people don’t realize that some credit card issuers report business credit card accounts to consumer credit bureaus — which means that the way you use your business credit card could raise or lower your personal credit score.

-Does all business credit activity affect personal credit?
+Does all business credit card activity affect personal credit?

 Some activities from some business cards can affect both personal and business credit scores, while others will influence only your business score.
 It all depends on what the credit card issuer chooses to report.
-If your business credit card issuer reports all of your business credit card activity to both the consumer and business credit bureaus, the purchases you put on your business credit card could be factored into your total credit utilization ratio—which means that carrying a high balance on your business credit card could have a negative effect on your personal credit score.
+If your business credit card issuer reports all of your business credit card activity to both the consumer and business credit bureaus, the purchases you put on your business credit card could be factored into your total credit utilization ratio — which means that carrying a high balance on your business credit card could hurt your personal credit score.

 Why does applying for a business credit card affect personal credit?

-When you apply for a business credit card, you provide a personal guarantee that you’ll pay off your debt.
+When you apply for a business credit card, you provide a personal guarantee that your debt belongs to you, not your business.
 This gives lenders a reason to check your personal credit before issuing you a business credit card.
-Lenders want some kind of indication that you’ll use your business credit card responsibly—and if you don’t have a lot of business credit built up, they’re going to use your personal credit as the primary indicator of your overall credit habits.
+Lenders want some kind of indication that you’ll use your business credit card responsibly.
+And if you don’t have a lot of business credit built up, they’re going to use your personal credit as the primary indicator of your overall credit habits.

 What do issuers report to the credit bureaus?